 The Council, therefore, needs to work with residents and the wider community to find an appropriate solution to this problem.
 The North Taunton area was selected as it contains the highest number of Woolaway properties owned by Taunton Deane Borough Council.

-It is likely that the solutions to structural issues may require some residents to move, either permanently or on a temporary basis.
+It is likely that the solutions to structural issues will require some residents to move, either permanently or on a temporary basis.
 However, until we have consulted with the community and decided together on what the best solution is, we do not know for certain which residents will be required to move.
 We want to ensure that residents continue to live comfortably in their homes, but equally the Council cannot invest significant sums on non-essential repairs for properties that may be affected by the outcome of this project.